What happens to my ISA when I die?

 What happens to your ISA if you have a surviving spouse or civil partner

-When you die, your surviving spouse or civil partner will automatically inherit a one-off additional ISA allowance.
+When you die, your surviving spouse or civil partner will automatically inherit a one-off additional ISA allowance, provided they were living with you and not legally separated at the time of your death.
 The allowance that they will inherit is either the value of your ISA upon your death or when it is closed (whichever is higher).
 Your spouse or civil partner's own ISA allowance will be unaffected by this one-off additional allowance, known as the Additional Permitted Subscription (APS).
+If you have multiple ISAs with different providers, your spouse will receive a separate APS allowance for each provider.

 The additional one-off ISA allowance can be used by the surviving spouse, regardless of whether they are the intended recipient of the assets.
 For example, even if the money is left to another family member (ie not the deceased person's spouse) the spouse is fully entitled to benefit from an increased allowance equal to the total value of the ISA.
 They would however have to fund it themselves should they wish to take advantage of the increased allowance.